markthomas93/2013-Sep-HR-ML-sprint/README.md

 2013-Sep-HR-ML-sprint
 =====================
-> Curriculum for Machine Learning sprint at Hack Reactor
+> Introductory curriculum for the Machine Learning sprint at Hack Reactor

 ### Contents
 * Introduction